NateNate60/EscrowBot/README.md

 - Bitcoinlib (`pip3 install bitcoinlib`).
 Used for its Litecoin functionality and fee estimation.
 The Bitcoin functionality is not actually used
 - Web3 (`pip3 install web3`).
 Ethereum library
 - Hashlib.
 IDs are generated using SHA-256 hashes, then truncated to 16 hex digits (total hash length = 64 bits, still very unlikely to collide but not so long as to be unweildly)
+- PRAW (`pip3 install praw`).
+The most widely-used Python library to interact with Reddit's API.
+- Etherscan (`pip3 install etherscan-python`).
+Interacts with [Etherscan](https://etherscan.io) for the purposes of fee estimation on ETH and for looking up transactions and account balances.
+- [USLAPI](https://github.com/Tjstretchalot/uslapi).
+Warns users if one of the parties is a [USL](https://universalscammerlist.com)-listed scammer.

 **PLEASE FEEL FREE TO PERUSE MY CODE AND POINT OUT MISTAKES, BUGS, OR SECURITY FLAWS**